frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Al__ Often short for Alfred, Albert, Alphonse, Alphons, Allen, Allan, Alan, Alyson, Alysson, Allyson, Alistair, Alister, Alex, Alexander, Alvin, Alyssa, Alsha, Aldrin, Alden, Aldwin, or Alwin.
 - __Ed__ Usually a short form (hypocorism) of Edward, Edgar, Edmund, Edwin, Edith, etc.
 - __Eve__ Derived from the Latin name Eva.
+- __Jim__ A given name or a hypocorism of the given name James and a short form of Jimmy.
 - __Joy__ A common female given name meaning joy, happiness, joyful.
 - __Zig__
 - __Zoe__ A female first name of Greek origin, meaning "Life".